Frequently Asked Questions (FAQ)

 Why do you recommend fabric pots and what is Air Pruning?

 Evidence shows that the right microbes perform best at temperatures that your favourite plants favour.
 Keep temperatures between 20 to 27 degrees for best performance and nutrient cycling.
+Cold temperatures with heat loving summer annuals will slow down calcium uptake and trigger various nutrient deficiencies.
+Winter crops can also be grown in Living Soil but try to expose plants to as much sunlight as possible.

 Sell it to a friend and change their lives forever.
 Or tip into some heavy duty wheelie bins or food grade storage tubs.
 Poke a few small holes in the lid for ventilation as you do not want the soil to become anaerobic.
 Make sure the soil does not completely dry out.
 Or you can plant some cover crop seeds and leave outside with a very occasional watering. tip into some heavy duty wheelie bins or food grade storage tubs.
 Poke a few small holes in the lid for ventilation as you do not want the soil to become anaerobic.
 Make sure the soil does not completely dry out or you will need to re-hydrate with Aloe prior to planting.